-The young man's design sprang from his mind and his hands and became a mold, and then one day in the foundry other men pounded sand into his mold and then poured molten iron, as bright as the sun, and the young man was there to watch the birth.
+The young man's design sprang from his mind and his hands and became a mold, and then one day in the foundry other men pounded sand into his mold and then poured molten iron, as bright as the sun, and the young man was there to watch the birth of his creation.

 It took hours for the section to cool, and when they shook the sand from it and cleaned it the man was there to see what had once been just an idea.
 And he thought it was beautiful.

 They cast many more sections that week, and they joined them together with iron nipples that had threads running clockwise and counterclockwise.
-The men grunted in the heat as they did this work, and they didn't give much thought to the art.
-It was good, hard work, and it was steady work, and that was what mattered.
+The men grunted in the heat as they did their work, and they didn't give much thought to the art.
+It was good, hard work.
+And it was steady work.
+And that was what mattered.
 There were families to feed.

 The buyers came and they liked the radiator.
-Surely the well-to-do who could afford this new central heating would feel the same, so they placed their orders and waited for delivery.
+Surely the well-to-do who could afford this new wonder called central heating would feel the same, so they placed their orders and they waited for delivery.

 The radiators also traveled by train, and then by wagon to the supply houses where burly men grappled them into place so that the builders and the architects and the tradesmen could come and look.
 And these people liked what they saw.
 The radiator was simply beautiful!

 The family moved into their new home and they lived there for many years.
 There were children and grandchildren, wars and quieter times, sickness, health, good times and bad.
-They lived there through hot summers and warm winters, and the radiators served them well during all those years.
+They lived there through hot summers and cold winters, and the radiators served them well during all those years.
 Father would come home from business and that radiator, the one by the front door, would greet him before anyone else in the family.
-On frigid days, he would turn toward it as soon as he walked through the door.
-He'd take off his gloves and his wet hat and he'd place them on top of the radiator to dry, and then he would hold his palms toward the iron and absorb its warmth.
+On frigid days, he would turn toward the radiator as soon as he walked through the door.
+He'd take off his gloves and his wet hat and he'd place them on top of the radiator to dry, and then he would hold his palms toward the iron and receive its warmth.
 He hardly noticed the radiator's delicate iron embroidery anymore.
+It was just there.

 The old dog did, though.
 He noticed the radiators, especially this radiator, the one by the front door.
 He slept on the throw run in front of that radiator on most winter days, taking in the glorious warmth, waiting for the man to return from work.

 The children grew and left and returned with their own children, and one day Molly touched the radiator by the front door and burned herself.
 She let out a screech that had everyone running at the same time.
-Her mother scooped her up and comforted her, and then laughed, remembering.
+Her mother scooped her up and comforted her, and then laughed and remembered.
 "I did that once," she said to the still-crying Molly.
-She smiled at her father and he smiled back.
 "But only once, sweetie.
 I did it only once.
 Be careful.
 The radiator is hot!"
 Molly looked through the shelter of her mother's arms at the old radiator.
 "Bad!" she said, and her mother laughed again.

 More years passed and each family left memories in the old house.
 The radiator, the one by the front door, was now an autumn-red color.
-There were other colors beneath this one, and these were but memories.
+There were other colors beneath this one, but these were just memories.
 Times and tastes change.